 The Psychology of Roulette

-Why is roulette so popular?
+Why is Roulette so Popular?

-roulette psychologyWhen you hear the word “roulette”, for many people, the very first image that pops into their head is that devilishly suave James Bond, beating the house while sipping a fancy cocktail, and whether the movie world’s version of the Queen of Table Games is accurate or not, this idea has stuck in popular mythology.
+When you hear the word “roulette”, for many people, the very first image that pops into their head is that suave agent James Bond, beating the house while sipping a fancy cocktail.
+Whether the movie world’s version of the King of Table Games is accurate or not, this idea has stuck in popular mythology.

-The game today still holds a hypnotic attraction for millions around the world- the symbol of the ball in motion (if not quite the behavour that the searchers of the perpetual motion machine were after)- it also now packs a totally different appeal.
-Roulette can be played at the touch of a button, in the relaxed comfort of your own home, on the hoof or literally anywhere with an internet connection.
-What is the appeal exactly?
-What makes this gfame so popular?
+The game today still holds a strong attraction for millions around the world, the image of the ball in motion (if not quite the behavour that the searchers of the perpetual motion machine were after), it also packs a totally different appeal.

 Style over Substance?